 A Sacred Place

-A ranger with white hair and mustache gestures with hands while visitors gather around listening
+A ranger, back to the camera, stands and gestures with hands while visitors gather around listening

 Fees and Passes